Professor, Global Health

 Seattle, WA 98104

 Dr. Carey Farquhar, MD, MPH, is a professor at the University of Washington in the Departments of Global Health, Medicine, and Epidemiology.
 Dr. Farquhar is also the Associate Chair for Academic Programs in the Department of Global Health at the University of Washington.
 She received her MD at Harvard Medical School.
 She completed a residency and chief residency in internal medicine and a fellowship in infectious disease at the University of Washington, where she also earned a Masters in Public Health.
-She mentors US and Kenyan trainees and conducts research on HIV-discordant couples, HIV partner services, correlates of immunity against HIV-1, and mother-to-child HIV-1 transmission.
+She mentors US and Kenyan trainees and currently conducts research in Kenya on HIV testing and partner notification services, HIV and HCV diagnosis and access to treatment among persons who inject drugs,and non-communicable diseases among HIV-infected persons.

-She has published more than 145 peer-reviewed papers and is the Director of the UW Kenya Research and Training Center and two international training programs, the International AIDS Research and Training Program and the Afya Bora Consortium Fellowship in African Global Health Leadership, as well as the UW Internal Medicine Global Health Pathway.
+She has published more than 160 peer-reviewed papers and is the Director of the UW Kenya Research and Training Center and 3 international training programs: International AIDS Research and Training Program (IARTP), Afya Bora Consortium Fellowship in Global Health Leadership, and Global and Rural Health Fellowship.
+She is also Director of the UW Internal Medicine Global Health Pathway.
 Dr. Farquhar teaches 3 courses in the School of Public Health -- AIDS: A Multidisciplinary Approach, the Responsible Conduct of Research, and the Integrated Residency Global Health Leadership course.
 In addition, she sees HIV-infected patients one half-day per week at Madison Clinic and attends on the wards at Harborview Medical Center.
+NA

 AIDS epidemiology and HIV prevention in Africa; heterosexual and vertical HIV transmission

-Dr. Farquhar teaches Epi 530 "AIDS: A Multidisciplinary Approach" during autumn quarter and Epi 590E "Responsible Conduct of International Research" during autumn quarter.
+Dr. Farquhar teaches Epi 530 "AIDS: A Multidisciplinary Approach" during autumn quarter and co-teaches GH 532 "Responsible Conduct of International Research: Global and Local" and GH 575 "Global Health Leadership for Clinicians."

 In The News